-I am a freelance multimedia journalist with experience in print and broadcasting.
+I am a freelance multimedia journalist with 15 years of experience in print and broadcasting.
 I report for the BBC, The Washington Post, The New York Times, The Guardian and Univisión and am a contributing editor for Index on Censorship magazine.
-After a decade in Latin America, I am now based in Europe, working on A Girls' Game, a project on female football and gender equality.
+After a decade reporting out of Latin America, I am currently working on A Girls' Game, a project on female football and gender equality.
 I am fluent in English, Spanish, Italian and German, and have intermediate French and Portuguese.
 Trained to work in hostile environments, I was the BBC correspondent in Venezuela when Hugo Chávez died.
 I also worked for the BBC in Argentina and Ecuador, as a correspondent, and in London, as a producer.
 My interests include violence and insecurity, human rights, women, the environment, health and culture.

 A story I wrote for The New York Times about Argentina's default in 2014.

 The story that I broke for The Guardian in 2012 about Ecuador's decision to grant Julian Assange asylum.

 A profile of Argentine prosecutor Alberto Nisman that I wrote with Josh Partlow for the Washington Post.

 In Argentina, some women are taking advantage of their late years to fulfill a dream many had as little girls: becoming a dancer.
 They are called Ballet 40/90 – and the name is a good hint.
 The younger are over 50, the oldest is 86.
 The group has had a show on in Buenos Aires every year for almost two decades.
 I went to see them and prepared this report for BBC Radio Five Live.

 In 2012, while working in Ecuador, I broke the story that the Ecuadorean government was to give Julian Assange asylum.
 That story appeared in The Guardian and it had repercussions worldwide.
 This is an interview I did for Al Jazeera in the aftermath of the story.